Wonshtrum/Marimba/README.md

 # Marimba
-A basic WebGL2 renderer with Multiple Render Targets, Post Processing and Batch Rendering (explored with the Cymbale project).
+A basic WebGL2 engine with Multiple Render Targets, Post Processing, Batch Rendering (explored with the Cymbale project) and Scene Management.

 Marimba is not a generic engine but a specific platform to develop an Alchemy Game.